vinitnprabhu/NBA_Prediction_Model/README.md

 # NBA_Prediction_Model

-Using scraped data from basketall reference, and identified predictors to train a ML model to predict nba games outcomes
+Scraped data from basketall reference using Python and Playwright and parsed using Beautiful Soup and Pandas.
+Identified key predictors for training a machine learning model for forecasting NBA game outcomes.